iamyounix/msimagb460_tomahawk/README.md

 ### Audio

-HD audio, or high-definition audio, enables streaming music to sound more like an original studio recording.
-While the specifications for HD audio can vary, the term is generally used to refer to digital music formats that offer at least CD-quality mastering.
+- to enables streaming music to sound more like an original studio recording.

 #### HDEF